 The coolant keeps its properties for approximately two years, when it should be changed.
 A suitable time for doing this is in the autumn.
 This would ensure against possible damage from frost during the winter months.
 When the coolant is being changed, the cooling system should be flushed out with clean water.
 For further details, see page 43.
 If the coolant has to be topped up during the winter, do not use only water as water by itself weakens both the anti-frost properties as well as the rust-proofing effectiveness of the coolant.
-It is a good idea when topping up with coolant to have the concentration checked in order to be certain that there is always sufficient protection against damage by frost.
+It is a good idea when topping up with coolant to have the concentration checked

-Experience has also shown that extremely weak anti-freeze solutions (10-25 %) are very unfavourable from the point of view of rust protection.
-For this reason, the quantity of anti-freeze should amount to about 50 % of the coolant, that is, 6.2 litres (11 \mid mp. pints=13 U.S. pints), this lowering the freezing point to -35°C (31° F).
+Experience has also shown that extremely weak anti-freeze solutions (10-25 % ) are very unfavourable from the point of view of rust protection.
+For this reason, the quantity of anti-freeze should amount to about 50 % of the coolant, that is, 6.2 litres (11 $^{\rm l}$ mp. pints=13 U.S. pints), this lowering the freezing point to -35° C (31 $^{\rm 0}$ F).